 Designated “Chicagoan of the Year in Classical Music” (Chicago Tribune) and winner of the Sir Georg Solti Conducting Prize, Vladimir Kulenovic has taken his place as one of the finest and most imaginative conductors of his generation.
 Hailed as the 'conductor with an uncommon passion' by Chicago Tribune’s distinguished critic John von Rhein, Kulenovic is currently the 7th Music Director of the Lake Forest Symphony, where he has generated unprecedented growth in the orchestra’s 60 year history, and released its first ever commercial CD recordings on the Grammy-Award winning Cedille Records label.

-Having concluded four seasons as Associate Conductor of the Utah Symphony / Utah Opera, Mr. Kulenovic has also served as assistant conductor with the Lyric Opera of Chicago, Principal Conductor of the Kyoto International Festival in Japan and Resident Conductor of the Belgrade Philharmonic in his native Serbia.
-Mr. Kulenovic’s U.S. guest conducting engagements include the symphonies of Alabama, Chicago, Columbus, Grand Rapids, Houston, Illinois, Indianapolis, Jacksonville, Knoxville, San Francisco, South Bend, Utah, Winston-Salem, in addition to the philharmonic orchestras of Naples and Oklahoma City, and the Louisville Orchestra, and Aspen, Cabrillo and Round Top music festivals.
+Having concluded four seasons as Associate Conductor of the Utah Symphony|Utah Opera, Kulenovic has also served as assistant conductor with the Chicago Lyric Opera, Principal Conductor of the Kyoto International Festival and Resident Conductor of the Belgrade Philharmonic.
+His U.S. conducting engagements include symphonies of Alabama, Arkansas, Chicago, Columbus, Florida, Grand Rapids, Houston, Illinois, Indianapolis, Jacksonville, Knoxville, Omaha, San Francisco, South Bend, Stamford, Utah, Winston-Salem, philharmonic orchestras of Naples and Savannah, Oklahoma City, the Louisville Orchestra, and Aspen, Cabrillo and Round Top music festivals.

-Official Bio for the 2017-18 Season
+Official Bio for the 2018-19 Season

-Updated: February, 2018.
+Updated: November, 2018.